mridubhatnagar/blogs-backup/ckymh3ivb0pv0tos15logeryd.md

 He had one wish - to visit another country.
 And, all this while I kept thinking and planning when I make big in life.
 I'll take my parents and we'll visit a new country.
 The wish is unfulfilled.
 God had some other plans.
 Life has been tough for us.
 And, any kind of travel for relaxation.
 Is a luxury we never had.

 Every time he used to get admitted.
 Maa used to rush to the hospital.
-And, after couple of days both used to return.
+And, after a couple of days both used to return.
 This time when Maa left.
-She told us expect 7 days atleast.
+She told us to expect 7 days at least.
 None of us knew this time instead of both of them returning home.
 Only 1 returned.

 Lot many conversations are still left to be done.